jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 1. Checks for an `autoinstall` config (with a `cloud-init`-like format) and runs any early commands.
 1. Waits for all the model objects that feed into the `curtin` config to be configured.
 1. Waits for confirmation.
-1. Runs `curtin install` (in multiple steps) and waits for that to finish.
+1. Runs `curtin install` (in multiple steps) and wait for that to finish.
 1. Waits for the model objects that feed into the `cloud-init` config to be configured.
 1. Creates the `cloud-init` config for the first boot of the installed system.
 1. If there's a network connection, it downloads and installs security updates.
 1. Runs any late commands. ([source](https://github.com/canonical/subiquity/blob/main/DESIGN.md#the-server-state-machine))

-It's worth getting in to this level of detail, because you'll occassionally need to debug errors that come from screens that look like:
+It's worth getting into this level of detail because you'll occasionally need to debug errors that come from screens that look like this:

 ![subiquity install arguments on a terminal calling curtin install](/img/subiquity-curtin.png)

-When I was first debugging my installation errors, I felt like I was running in circles.
+When I was first debugging my installation errors, I felt like I was running in circles...

 > ### What is curtin?
 >
-> [curtin](https://curtin.readthedocs.io/en/latest/topics/overview.html) is intended to be a bare bones “installer.”
-Its goal is to take data from a source, and get it onto disk as quick as possible and then boot it.
+> [curtin](https://curtin.readthedocs.io/en/latest/topics/overview.html) is intended to be a bare-bones “installer.”
+Its goal is to take data from a source, get it onto disk as quickly as possible and then boot it.
 >
-> The key difference from traditional package based installers is that curtin assumes the thing its installing is intelligent and will do the right thing.
+> The key difference from traditional package-based installers is that curtin assumes the thing it's installing is intelligent and will do the right thing.

 {{< notice tip >}}
-Search (`CTRL + F`) for the term `curtin` on Ubuntu's official [autoinstall-reference](https://ubuntu.com/server/docs/install/autoinstall-reference) to see the areas managed by curtin such as disk selection ([additonal curtin docs](https://curtin.readthedocs.io/en/latest/topics/config.html)).
+Search (`CTRL + F`) for the term `curtin` on Ubuntu's official [autoinstall reference docs](https://ubuntu.com/server/docs/install/autoinstall-reference) to see the areas managed by curtin such as disk selection ([additional curtin docs](https://curtin.readthedocs.io/en/latest/topics/config.html)).
 {{< /notice >}}

 ### Summary

-A live OS is booted to memory via casper; triggering cloud-init to launch subiquity, a bunch of python controllers, to generate a cloud-init configuration for the new host and to lunch `curtin install` for provisioning the host's new - future - disk.
+A live OS is booted to memory via casper; triggering cloud-init to launch subiquity, a bunch of python controllers, to generate a cloud-init configuration for the new host and to launch `curtin install` for provisioning the host's new – future – disk.

 **Now**, let's begin the actual tutorial! :sweat_smile: